ByteMeHahaha/E-Calc/README.md

 assignment expressions.

 - Author: Ethan Kletschke
-- Version: `0.0.6`
+- Version: `1.0.0`
 - Developed on: Ubuntu (WSL2)
 - License: MIT

+## This Repository is Archived!

+No more updates will be made to E-Calc as of 2026-08-28.

-## Current Definitions
+## Definitions

-E-Calc currently defines:
+E-Calc defines:

-- The alphabet from A-Z (uppercase and lowercase)
+- The entire English alphabet from A-Z (uppercase and lowercase)
 - The digits 0-9
 - Signs (`+` and `-`)
 - Integers with optional signs